uri-library-data-services/iassist-preview/content/blog/latest-issue-iq-available-data-documentation-initiative-results-tools-and-further-initiatives.md

 Authors are very welcome to take a look at the instructions and layout: http://iassistdata.org/iq/instructions-authors.
-Authors can also contact me via e-mail: kbr\@sam.sdu.dk.
+Authors can also contact me via e-mail: kbr@sam.sdu.dk.

 Should you be interested in compiling a special issue for the IQ as guest editor(s) I will also be delighted to hear from you.

-Karsten Boye Rasmussen\
+Karsten Boye Rasmussen
-September 2015\
+September 2015
 Editor

 #### New Perspectives on DDI

-This issue features four papers that look at leveraging the structured metadata provided by DDI in\
-different ways.
-The first, "Design Considerations for DDI-Based Data Systems," aims to help decisionmakers\
-by highlighting the approach of using relational databases for data storage in contrast to\
-representing DDI in its native XML format.
-The second paper, "DDI as a Common Format for Export\
-and Import for Statistical Packages," describes an experiment using the program Stat/Transfer to\
-move datasets among five popular packages with DDI Lifecycle as an intermediary format.
-The paper\
+This issue features four papers that look at leveraging the structured metadata provided by DDI in different ways.
+The first, "Design Considerations for DDI-Based Data Systems," aims to help decisionmakers by highlighting the approach of using relational databases for data storage in contrast to representing DDI in its native XML format.
+The second paper, "DDI as a Common Format for Export and Import for Statistical Packages," describes an experiment using the program Stat/Transfer to move datasets among five popular packages with DDI Lifecycle as an intermediary format.
+The paper
-"Protocol Development for Large-Scale Metadata Archiving Using DDI Lifecycle" discusses the use\
-of a DDI profile to document CLOSER (Cohorts and Longitudinal Studies Enhancement Resources,\
-www.closer.ac.uk), which brings together nine of the UK's longitudinal cohort studies by producing a\
-metadata discovery platform (MDP).
-And finally, "DDI and Enhanced Data Citation" reports on efforts in\
-extend data citation information in DDI to include a larger set of elements and a taxonomy for the role\
-of research contributors.
+"Protocol Development for Large-Scale Metadata Archiving Using DDI Lifecycle" discusses the use of a DDI profile to document CLOSER (Cohorts and Longitudinal Studies Enhancement Resources, www.closer.ac.uk), which brings together nine of the UK's longitudinal cohort studies by producing a metadata discovery platform (MDP).
+And finally, "DDI and Enhanced Data Citation" reports on efforts in extend data citation information in DDI to include a larger set of elements and a taxonomy for the role of research contributors.

-Mary Vardigan - vardigan\@umich.edu\
+Mary Vardigan - vardigan@umich.edu
-Joachim Wackerow - Joachim.Wackerow\@gesis.org
+Joachim Wackerow - Joachim.Wackerow@gesis.org